 Emanuele Lingua Associate Professor.
-He got his PhD in Forest Ecology in 2005.
-He is teaching "Natural Disturbance Ecology and Management" and "Applied Silviculture and Forest Management" at the Master Programme in Forest Science.
+He teaches "Natural Disturbance Ecology and Management" and "Applied Silviculture and Forest Management" at the Master Programme in Forest Science.
 His scientific activity is mainly focused on forest dynamics (succession, competition and facilitation mechanisms, natural disturbances), and forest management (silviculture, post-disturbance restoration), by adopting methodology inherent spatial analysis, remote sensing, and dendroecology.
-He is author or coauthor of more than 100 papers (41 ISI/Scopus).
+He is author or co-author of more than 100 papers (41 ISI/Scopus).
 He has been reviewer for several international scientific Journals and Funding programs.
 He is Associate Editor for iForest-Biogeosciences and Forestry, Forests, and he has been AE for Dendrochronologia (2008-2018).